 The Uber Visa Card and the Capital One Savor card are great options for frequent diners — our in-depth analysis will help you decide which is best for you.

 If you like the idea of earning rewards on your credit card purchases and you dine out regularly, the Uber Visa Card and Capital One® Savor® Cash Rewards Credit Card should have your attention.
-Both cards offer bonus points or cash back in categories you’re likely spending a lot of money in already.
+Both cards offer bonuses in categories you’re likely spending a lot of money in already.
 In other words, they’re made for people like you!

 How do you decide which is best for you?
 Here’s a quick breakdown: